jrwashburn/mina-pool-payout/README.md

     ```
     DATABASE_URL=postgresql://USER:PASSWORD@HOST:PORT/DATABASENAME
     ```
+    - Note piconbello is providing a public archive accessible at:
+    - postgresql://piconbello:piconbello@34.90.12.167:5432/archive  (provided with permission, and _do your own research_)

 - Set `SEND_PAYMENT_GRAPHQL_ENDPOINT` to the url of a graphql server that can send transactions. (e.g. http://127.0.0.1:3085/graphql ) This is required to transmit payout transactions; payouts will be broadcast via this endpoint.
+    - Note @vanphandinh / beaconchain#8571 has provided a graphql proxy https://github.com/vanphandinh/mina-graphql-proxy which can be used to transmit payments
+    - beaconchain is providing a public endpoint here: https://minagraph.com/graphql (provided with permission, and _do your own research_)

 - Set `MINAEXPLORER_GRAPHQL_ENDPOINT` to the url of the mina explorer graphql api if block data source is set to minaexplorer.